Breaking News: Taglines

 Where Do They Celebrate Sant Antoni?

 Because Palma celebrates their patron saint Sant Sebastià the same week, Sant Antoni celebrations are less common there.
-It’s mostly a holiday in the other Mallorcan towns outside of the city.
+However, you can still expect to see correfocs and dimonis at the Sant Sebastià festivities.
+Sant Antoni is a holiday celebrated mostly in the Mallorcan towns outside of the city.
 Even in towns where Sant Antoni isn’t the patron saint and January 17 isn’t a bank holiday, the people still celebrate the night of the 16th with foguerons and dimonis.

 Nevertheless, the places with the biggest celebrations are also those where Sant Antoni is the town’s patron saint and it’s an official holiday on the 17th.
 These include: